KelvinJC/grbloggr/README.md

 <br/>

 #### * JSON Web Token:
-For any further request to be made, embed the JWT token in the "token" field of the response into the header e.g. {"authorization": "JWT your-JWT-token-goes-here"}
+For any further request to be made, click on the "Headers" button.
+Create a JSON object with authorization as key and the JWT token as its value. <br/>
+e.g. {"authorization": "JWT your-JWT-token-goes-here"}

 ![](uploads/jwt-header.png)